Blair Thomas: Atlanta Falcons

-Career statistics
+NFL career statistics

 Coaching career

-Thomas served as running backs coach at Temple University for eight seasons, from 1998–2005.
+Thomas served as running backs coach at Temple University for eight seasons, from 1998 to 2005.
 He played a key role in the development of Chicago Bears fullback Jason McKie, and Jacksonville Jaguars running back Stacey Mack.
-Thomas was responsible for recruiting in Philadelphia, Eastern Pennsylvania and Southern New Jersey.
-He was also the team’s NFL liaison and summer football camp coordinator.
+Thomas was responsible for recruiting in Philadelphia, Eastern Pennsylvania, and Southern New Jersey.
+He was also the team's NFL liaison and summer football camp coordinator.

 Thomas also serves as a volunteer instructor for Football University.
 In 2008, Thomas and several other ex-NFLers, conducted a youth football camp in Barrow, Alaska.
 Barrow is so remote it is only accessible by airplane, and the local high school asked Football University for help with the difficult task of building a football program from scratch.

 Personal life

 Thomas resides in King of Prussia, Pennsylvania, with his wife Lisa.
 He has three children: Preston, Keisha, and Blair.
 Thomas, former Penn State and Philadelphia Eagles wide receiver Kenny Jackson, and local AFLAC agent Al Mayer are partners in a chain of Harrisburg, Pennsylvania-area sports bars called KoKoMos.